-Ichetucknee Past, Present and Future
+Ichetucknee Past, Present, and Future [Knight] - Beloved Blue River

 | THE ICHETUCKNEE SPRINGS and river have a long history of human use with abundant evidence of prehistoric and historic cultural uses extending back at least 15,000 years.
 Arguably the oldest diagnostic artifact type in Florida – the Simpson point – is named after the family that first reported these elegant but lethal spear tips found in the Ichetucknee.
 Early Americans used these stone tools for hunting an array of now extinct Pleistocene megafauna, including mastodons, mammoths, horses, and camelids.
 These earliest people and their prey lived on a cold dry grassland more typical of a desert than today’s Florida.
 Simpson-style artifacts are narrowly distributed in North Florida and adjacent portions of the southeastern U.S. but appear nowhere else in the world.
 These early nomadic hunters traveled far as evidenced by exotic stone materials used to manufacture their cryptic ground stone objects known as egg stones or dimplestones, presumably for ceremonial purposes.